TheMoakMan/Oversim/README.md

 # Oversim

-Overwatch League team builder and match simulator.
+Oversim is an Overwatch League fantasy team builder and matchup simulator developed by students at Missouri Univeristy of Science and Technology.